Latest on Ukraine: Russia's prisoners, Brazil's diplomacy, the fight for Bakhmut

 Russia toughened up its military draft rules, banning conscripts from leaving the country and increasing penalties for draftees who fail to report for service.

-The battle for Bakhmut heated up again, as Russian military and Wagner Group mercenaries ramped up their assault on the eastern Ukrainian town, according to British Defense Ministry intelligence.
-It said Ukrainian defenses held in the town's western districts but its troops made orderly withdrawals from positions they conceded.
+The battle for Bakhmut heated up again, as Russian troops and Wagner Group mercenaries ramped up their assault on the eastern Ukrainian town, according to British Defense Ministry intelligence.
+It said Ukraine's defenses held in the town's western districts but Ukrainian troops made orderly withdrawals from some positions they conceded.
 Russia also bombed the eastern Ukrainian town of Sloviansk, hitting a residential area and killing over a dozen civilians.
 And in the Russian border city of Belgorod, a thermal power plant caught fire in an apparent drone attack.

 Ukraine celebrated Orthodox Easter for the second time since Russia launched its large-scale invasion last year.
 On this occasion, Ukrainians also celebrated a "big Easter POW swap," a presidential adviser said, noting 130 Ukrainian soldiers were released.